-Permits/revisions may be denied:
+Permits/Revisions may be denied:

-- If you did not call the Park film coordinator in advance. - If applications and/or changes are submitted too close to the shoot date. - If there are extenuating circumstances (ongoing construction, public events, etc.). - If there are safety concerns about your proposed activities. - If your certificate of insurance is not complete.
+- If you did not call the Park film coordinator in advance. - If applications and/or changes are submitted too close to the shoot date. - If there are extenuating circumstances (major weather event, disaster, ongoing construction, public events, etc.). - If there are safety concerns about your proposed activities. - Your certificate of insurance is not complete.